swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 pretty nice optimization to have enabled in your applications.

 Ok, excellent work!
-But, uh, while 2-7X faster across 3 major browser should be enough to get anyone interested, that's nowhere near the 30X-40X claims you might have seen me make on Twitter.
+But, uh, while 2-7X faster across 3 major browser should be enough to get anyone interested, especially considering the fact that we're achieving this level of performance with immutable data.
+Still, that's nowhere near the 30X-40X claims you might have seen me make on Twitter.

 Try the second Om benchmark - it creates 200 todos, toggles them all 5 times, and then deletes them.
 On my 11 inch Macbook it takes around